 There are three general steps in the application process: 1) the company that is petitioning on your behalf must file for your labor certification with the state workforce agency that has required the petitioning company to advertise for that specific position; 2) the company must then file a nonimmigrant petition with the USCIS; 3) the applicant must apply for the H-2B visa/status at a United States Consulate Office in his or her home country.

-- $6,000 in attorney’s fees
+- $7,000 attorney’s fees

-- $500 in attorney’s fees per worker
+- $500 attorney’s fees per person

-- The dollar amount it costs to advertise the position (this varies)
+- Cost to advertise the position (varies)

 Consult with an Austin Immigration Attorney

 At the Law Office of William Jang, PLLC, our Austin immigration attorneys are extensively experienced with the representation of individuals applying for the H-2B visa/status.
 To discuss how one of our Austin immigration attorneys can help you, please call our Austin offices at (512) 323-2333 today.

 Our firm works with temporary, seasonal, non-agricultural skilled, and unskilled workers every day to help them get the documentation required to work in the U.S. Following are questions we are frequently asked throughout the process.

 The H-2B is a temporary foreign worker program, commonly referred to as a guestworker program.
 The H-2B program allows the employment of foreign workers by U.S.-based employers for temporary periods.
 These nonimmigrant visas are different from “green cards,” which are immigrant visas that grant permanent residence.
 With this program, the employer owns the H-2B visa.

 What type of temporary work does H2-B apply to?

 The H-2B visa is available to companies that employ foreign non-agricultural workers.
 H-2B is only available for temporary work, such as: